magnuslian/ML_project2-1/README.md

 *Magnus Lysholm Lian, Jørgen Frost Bø, Raul Villalba Felix*

 This project presents our solution to the road segmentation task.
-We implemented a convolutional neural network which got us a score of 86,3% on Kaggle.
+We implemented a convolutional neural network which got us a Mean F score of 0,892 on Kaggle.

 ### External libraries